Since Aircraft Dispatchers work behind the scenes many people do not know or have misconceptions about what an Aircraft Dispatcher actually does.

 Part 121 Regionals

 Regionals have a high turnover rate (average employee stays about 2 years) as they are a stepping stone in your career.
 This meant pre-covid they were hiring very frequently.
-Post-covid many people are just sticking around longer.
-There were only a handful who were hiring in 2020, but it has picked up significantly with several regionals now hiring in January 2021.
+During Covid in 2020 many ceased hiring but starting in 2021 there has been a lot of hiring again.

 Part 135 Charter and etc